jaykay12/tech/_posts/2025-08-04-apache-spark.md

 The Spark framework includes:
 - Spark Core as the foundation for the platform.
 - Spark SQL for interactive queries.
-- Spark Streaming for real-time analytics in orgs like Amazon, Flipkart etc.
+- Spark Streaming for real-time analytics in organisations like Amazon, Flipkart etc.
 - Spark MLlib for machine learning.
-- Spark GraphX for graph processing in orgs like LinkedIn, Facebook etc.
+- Spark GraphX for graph processing in organisations like LinkedIn, Facebook etc.

 ![spark-components](../assets/images/SPARK-5.png)